1. Skip to content

 What happens if no candidate gets a majority?

-In the rare event that there is a tie and both candidates receive 269 Electoral College votes, or neither receives the required 270, the House of Representatives is tasked with deciding the winner.
+In the rare event of a tie, with both candidates receiving 269 Electoral College votes and just missing the required 270 to win, the House of Representatives is tasked with deciding the winner.
 Each state delegation would receive one vote, and a majority (26) would be needed to win.
 To date, there has never been a tie in the Electoral College.

 When is the winner announced?